cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Sets a new join announcement message which will be sent to the user who joined.
+Sets a new join announcement message which will be sent to the user who joined, via DM.
 Using it with no message will show the current DM greet message.

 You can use one (or more) of these placeholders in your message: